Deltares/dfm_tools/README.md

 - launch Spyder:
 	- open 'Spyder(dfm_tools_env)' via your windows start menu (not 'Spyder' or 'Spyder(Anaconda3)', since dfm_tools was installed in dfm_tools_env)
 	- test by printing dfm_tools version number: ``import dfm_tools; print(dfm_tools.__version__)`` (to double check if you are working in the venv where dfm_tools_env was installed)
+	- go to Tools > IPython console > Graphics and change graphics backend to 'Automatic' and restart your kernel or Spyder to get figures in new window.
+Alternatively: write ``plt.show()`` after every figure code block
 	- check 'example usage' to get started

 TODO wishlist